BrianOSullivanGit/Somatic_AF_Spectra/README.md

 rm -fr 726e24c0-d2f2-41a8-9435-f85f22e1c832
 ```

 Now run setup.bash script located in the Reference directory.
 This will download the GRCh38 reference genome and associated index files.
 It will also unpack the target BED and germline donor VCF.
 Finally it uses the stochasticSim framework to create a phased donor genome for use in the simulations.
 This personalised reference genome will contain all germline SNVs and indels annotated for 1000 genomes donor HG00110 (female of English and Scottish ancestry).
-We will use it in our simulations as a base
-to simulate phased, perfectly aligned, normal and pre-tumour (i.e., before the somatic variants have been spiked in) genomic sequencing data.
+We will use it to simulate phased, perfectly aligned, normal and pre-tumour (i.e., before the somatic variants have been spiked in) genomic sequencing data.
+The pre-tumour BAM will in turn be used as a base to spike-in the somatic distribution of interest, after which each set will be realigned against the standard reference, merged and used as input to somatic variant calling.

 ```
 ./setup.bash